 Module code: MANM016

 Management of Human Resources is an introductory module and available to students undertaking a range of MSc programmes at the Surrey Business School.
 It is intended to provide a firm understanding of the theory and practice of Human Resource management and its strategic role in contemporary organisations.
 This module covers core functions of HRM and their integration within business strategy as well as contemporary topics concerning management of people.
-By the end of this module, students will have gained foundation knowledge base of HR as a function in organisations and its strategic role in achieving business objectives through people management.
+By the end of this module, the students will have gained a foundation knowledge base of HR as a function in organisations and its strategic role in achieving business objectives through people management.

 Surrey Business School

 Number of Credits: 15